kormilitzin/the-signature-method-in-machine-learning/README.md

 print signatures
 [1., 7., 5., 24.5., 19., 16., 12.5]
 ```

+One can easily compute coloured areas ![f5] from the plots and compare to numerical values of the corresponding signature terms.

 ### Important:
 the input array should always be in the form: `length_of_stream x dimension_of_stream`.
 For example, two dimensional array consisting of 4 points, should be reshaped as `4x2` array (rows are data points and columns are unique streams).